rmazur/secservicego/README.md

 Because this project uses go modules, as long as you are using Go 1.11 Beta 2+ or Go 1.10 with vgo support, you should be ok.

-Self cert certificate is set for dev.localhost domain (to be set into your local hosts)
+Self cert SSL is set for dev.localhost domain (to be set into your local hosts)